-Meat provides an important nutrition source for many people and cultures, but as industrial livestock production has grown over the past several decades, so have the animal welfare, climate, and human health impacts of raising animals for food.^{1,11,11}
+Meat provides an important nutrition source for many people and cultures, but as industrial livestock production has grown over the past several decades, so have the animal welfare, climate, and human health impacts of raising animals for food. i.ii, iii

-Most animal welfare concerns stem from large-scale, industrial livestock operations.
+Most animal welfare concerns pertain to large-scale, industrial livestock operations.
 Within these operations, large quantities of animals are housed and fed in crowded conditions usually without access to pasture or the outdoors.
-Animals in these operations frequently face abuse and psychological stress brought on by overcrowding and confinement.^{iv, v, vi} Industrial livestock operations often use synthetic growth hormones and antibiotics to speed growth rates and combat illness brought on by confinement and overcrowding.
-Some research suggests that residues of growth hormones or steroids can remain in the meat after slaughter, thus exposing consumers to synthetic hormones or steroids.^{vii} Livestock raised in confined and crowded industrial operations also increase the spread of zoonotic diseases, with pathogens more likely to spread between animals and humans,^{viii} and perpetuate antibiotic resistance, as 80% of all antibiotics sold in the United States are for use in animal agriculture.^{ix, x}
+Animals in these operations frequently face abuse and psychological stress brought on by overcrowding and confinement. iv, v, vi Industrial livestock operations often use synthetic growth hormones and antibiotics to speed growth rates and combat illness brought on by confinement and overcrowding.
+Some research suggests that residues of growth hormones or steroids can remain in the meat after slaughter, thus exposing consumers to synthetic hormones or steroids. vii Livestock raised in confined and crowded facilities increase the spread of zoonotic diseases as pathogens are more likely to spread between animals and humans under those conditions, and perpetuate antibiotic resistance; 80% of all antibiotics sold in the United States are used in animal agriculture. viii, ix, x

 Beyond animal welfare and human health concerns, industrial livestock production poses significant environmental threats.
-Livestock production is responsible for approximately 12-18% of global greenhouse gas (GHG) emissions, as a source of not only CO2, but also methane (CH4) and nitrous oxide (N2O).^{xi,xii} Most emissions come from a combination of animal waste, conversion of ecosystems (grasslands and forests) to intensive livestock operations, and enteric fermentation (see glossary).^{xiii} While pigs and hogs don't contribute methane from enteric fermentation like ruminant livestock, they do produce large quantities of waste containing nitrogen and phosphorous (along with drugs and heavy metal residues, such as copper), which contribute to water, air, and soil pollution.^{xiv,xv} Water and air pollution from large-scale, industrial operations can be significant.^{xvi} Compounding this issue, disparate impacts of this pollution are often experienced by underserved and marginalized communities.^{xvii,xviii}
+It is responsible for approximately 12-18% of global greenhouse gas (GHG) emissions, as a source of not only CO2, but also methane (CH4) and nitrous oxide (N2O). xi, xii Most emissions come from a combination of animal waste, conversion of ecosystems (grasslands and forests) to intensive livestock operations, and enteric fermentation. xiii While pigs and hogs don't contribute methane from enteric fermentation like ruminant livestock, they do produce large quantities of waste containing nitrogen and phosphorous (along with drugs and heavy metal residues, such as copper), which contribute to water, air, and soil pollution. xiv, xv Water and air pollution from large-scale, industrial operations can be significant. xvi Compounding this issue, disparate impacts of this pollution are often experienced by underserved and marginalized communities. xvii, xviii

 Hogs or pigs raised in conventional operations are kept in confined indoor spaces throughout their lives, which do not allow them to express their natural behaviors.
 While banned in a few states (and some countries), the use of small enclosures known as gestation and farrowing crates, which severely restrict movement of pregnant or nursing sows, is still a common practice in the industry.
-Male pigs are almost always castrated, often without any sort of pain relief, because males can release chemicals as they go into puberty, which imparts an undesirable odor and flavor to their meat.^{xix} Pigs are often given growth promoting drugs, like ractopamine, which are associated with aggression, higher incidence of injury, death, and illness.
-Some consumer advocacy groups have also raised concerns that meat from animals given these drugs could pose a health risk to humans.^{xx}
+Male pigs are almost always castrated, often without any sort of pain relief, because males can release chemicals as they go into puberty, which imparts an undesirable odor and flavor to their meat.
+Pigs are often given growth promoting drugs, like ractopamine, which are associated with aggression, higher incidence of injury, death, and illness.
+Some consumer advocacy groups have also raised concerns that meat from animals given these drugs could pose a health risk to humans.

 While there are many concerns associated with the industrialized approach to raising animals, there are alternative production methods that can greatly reduce or eliminate many associated harms and negative impacts.
 For example, livestock that is certified organic must meet specific United States Department of Agriculture (USDA) regulations that are backed by a federal law known as the Organic Foods Production Act (OFPA).
-Under this certification program, meat, pork, poultry, and dairy producers must meet organic production requirements that often result in improved animal welfare, enhanced biodiversity, lower greenhouse gas emissions, and healthier soils that sequester more carbon.^{xxi} Organic certification also prohibits added growth hormones, antibiotics, animal byproducts in feed, and genetically engineered feed ingredients.^{xxii, xxiii}
+Under this certification program, meat, pork, poultry, and dairy producers must meet organic production requirements that often result in improved animal welfare, enhanced biodiversity, lower greenhouse gas emissions, and healthier soils that sequester more carbon.
+Organic certification also prohibits added growth hormones, antibiotics, animal byproducts in feed, and genetically engineered feed ingredients.
+XXIII, XXIII